natmegsweden/NatMEG_Wiki/Read-split-files-into-FieldTrip.md

 end
 ````

-No correct the sample value by adding the number of samples in the previous file to the sample index of the next file.
+Now, correct the sample value by adding the number of samples in the previous file to the sample index of the next file.

 ````matlab
 sam1 = [eve{1}.sample];